Los Banos Car Accident and Personal Injury Lawyer

 - Seek medical treatment even if you believe your injuries are minor.
 Symptoms of specific injuries may not present themselves immediately after a crash, such as a traumatic brain injury.

 - Maintain consistent visits with your medical providers and do not allow gaps in treatment.
-Insurance companies may dispute the severity of your injuries and the value of your personal injury claim if you do not keep up with your doctor visits.
+Insurers may dispute the severity of your injuries and the value of your bodily injury claim if you do not keep up with your doctor visits.

 - Retain a Los Banos personal injury attorney to negotiate with insurers on your behalf.
 This can allow you to focus on recovering from your injuries without the stress of handling a personal injury claim on your own.